 In some circumstances, the parties may share certain confidential information with each other but not on a mutual basis.
-Instead of entering into a fully mutual confidentiality agreement, the parties enter into a reciprocal confidentiality agreement, in which the scope and nature of the confidential information that each party intends to disclose is separately defined and their respective nondisclosure obligations and access and use restrictions may differ accordingly.
+Instead of entering into a fully mutual confidentiality agreement, the parties enter into a reciprocal confidentiality agreement.
+Under this type of agreement:

+- The scope and nature of the confidential information that each party intends to disclose is separately defined. - The parties' respective nondisclosure obligations and access and use restrictions may differ accordingly.